zpaolo11x/Arcadeflow/README.md

 - Removed option to rotate screen, it's in AM options
 - Improved aspect ratio correction for vertical handhelds
 - Improved smoothness of video transition for background
+- Video background can be enabled even without background snaps

 ## Emulator system identifier #